Abstract

 When admitted, CBC showed leukocytes 4,880/mm3 (segmented neutrophils 85.9%), hemoglobin 5.6 g/dL, and platelets 218,000/mm3.
 Blood chemistry results were protein 5.7 g/dL, albumin 3.1 g/dL, total bilirubin 0.5 mg/dL, alkaline phosphatase 144 IU/L, AST/ALT 26/14 IU/L, and BUN/creatinine 26/1.2 mg/dL.
 There were no significant findings for electrolytes or urinalysis.

 On the basis of the radiological finding, the ileal tumor was surgically excised.
 A gelatine-like, ruptured mass in very fragile state originating from the bowel wall was located just below the Treiz ligament.
 There were multiple fibrotic nodules though the whole small bowel.
 The fragmented mass measured 13.0×3.0×4.0 cm in total and was a brown tan color with a hemorrhagic appearance.
 The cut section showed a fishy-flesh appearance.
 A second mass measuring 4.0×3.0×2.0 cm had an irregular shape and was attached to the omentum.
 Its cut section was also a brown tan color with a fish-fleshy appearance.
-The tumors were composed of tumor cells that were positive for c-kit protein and the number of mitosis was 13/50 high power fields (HPF) (Figure 2 and 3).
+The tumors were composed of tumor cells that were positive for c-kit protein and the number of mitosis was 13/50 high power fields (HPF) (

 As the tumor was found by biopsy to be a GIST, the patient started receiving imatinib a month later.
 After a few months however, she stopped medication due to dyspepsia and eventually progressed after 18 months.